 Stanford complied with the requirements of the County Noise Ordinance on individual construction projects.
 Two events per calendar year are allowed by the GUP and additional fireworks events were allowed under separate permits.
 Stanford continues to meet the GUP Condition by operating the noise hotline at (650) 724-4900, which is intended to log complaints related to outdoor special events and high impact events on campus.
-The University reports that forty-nine (49) noise complaints were received during the AR 23 reporting period.
+The University reports that seventy-three (73) noise complaints were received during the AR 24 reporting period.
+Out of the 73, forty-three (43) were complaints related to noise from the Frost Amphitheatre.
 See Appendix B, Condition R for more detail.
-Thirty-four (34) complaints were regarding noise from fireworks associated with the San Jose Earthquakes Soccer game held in September 2022.
-No complaints were received on the noise hotline related to fireworks associated with the Baseball and San